 Contrary to the “key and door” scenario previously illustrated, asymmetric cryptography is advantageous since the secret key is unique to each recipient and store on their personal device.
 Unless they share it, this mode of encryption is not easily broken.

-Modern Use Cases for Cryptography
+Modern Cryptographic Use Cases

 Cryptography has many use cases, many of which we remain oblivious to.
 Authentication methods which require the input of a username and/or password are basic forms of cryptography, while advanced patterns are used to strengthen a user’s privacy online.
 Furthermore, cryptography is needed to preserve the integrity of data as it is transported between databases and applications.